-NOTE: Based on the results of NCDOT’s funding formula, this project was not funded in the 2018-2027 State Transportation Improvement Plan, and studies have concluded for the time being.
-If the project is funded at a later date, updates will be posted to this page.
+Based on the results of NCDOT’s funding formula, this project remains unfunded in the 2020-2029 State Transportation Improvement Plan.
+If the project is funded in a future STIP cycle, updates will be posted to this page.

 U.S. 401 is an important link between Fayetteville, Lillington and Raleigh.
 In recent years, the road has seen an increase in traffic because of growth in the area.

 The purpose of the U.S. 401 Corridor Study is to identify deficiencies in the existing corridor and to develop alternatives for accommodating future growth in traffic volumes.